 #13 Chatbot example: Structurely’s Asia Holmes – Engage & qualify your online leads

 Real estate agents often deal with a ton of customer inquiries starting from available listings, pricing information, location, neighborhood standards, etc. And a chatbot can help to streamline the initial process without replacing the role of the agent.

-A chatbot helps in collecting contact information, provide available listings, and book viewings.
+A chatbot helps in collecting contact information, providing available listings, and book viewings.
 Structurely’s chatbot, Asia Holmes, is a great AI chatbot example to handle customer queries in real time and make conversations effective.

 - Holmes personalizes the experience by asking a series of smart questions to determine a user’s ideal property.